Hongweihuo-Lab/Heur-GED/README.md

 # Heur-GED
-An efficient heuristic estimation for graph edit distance computaiton
+An efficient heuristic for graph edit distance

 ## What is it?
 Heur-GED is an anytime algorithm for graph edit distance (GED) computation.
 It employs